 Regulation legislators have laid down strict conditions that banks must meet in order to accept client deposits.
 For example, banks must hold sufficient capital and liquidity to be able to pay out their client deposits at any time.
 There are also rules about how banks must be organised.

 Supervision the Swiss Financial Market Supervisory Authority FINMA supervises banks on an ongoing basis to ensure that they comply with these strict rules.
-If a bank gets into financial difficulty, FINMA can order restructuring measures to avert bankruptcy.
+If a bank gets into financial difficulty, FINMA can order protective measures or restructuring measures to avert bankruptcy.

 System stability the Swiss National Bank (SNB) can take measures to maintain the stability of the financial system.